simpleanalytics/docs/_docs/10_general/15_data-points.md

 <p class="rating"><svg xmlns="http://www.w3.org/2000/svg" width="16px" viewBox="0 0 24 24"><circle cx="12" cy="12" r="12" fill="#65aed7"/></svg> <svg xmlns="http://www.w3.org/2000/svg" width="16px" viewBox="0 0 24 24"><circle cx="12" cy="12" r="12" fill="#65aed7"/></svg> <svg xmlns="http://www.w3.org/2000/svg" width="16px" viewBox="0 0 24 24"><circle cx="12" cy="12" r="12" fill="#65aed7"/></svg> Very important</p>

 If a page view is unique or not.
-A simple yes or no.
+A simple yes or no. No data from the browser, cookies, or IP-addresses are used to determine this.
+[Read more on how we collect this metric](/explained/unique-visits).

 ### Country / time zone